Xheisiana/Nestify-MS/README.md

 Parents: View only their child’s records and attendance.
 Security & Data Privacy:
 Secure login system to protect sensitive data, including children’s personal and medical details.

-Event Management:
-Schedule and notify parents of upcoming events such as parent-teacher meetings, school holidays, and class activities.

 Goals
 The goal of this system is to provide an easy-to-use, secure, and organized platform to improve the efficiency of managing a kindergarten’s daily operations, enhancing communication between staff, parents, and administrators.